metamn/react/content/blog/design-systems/index.md

 4. **Theming** &mdash; to support design trials and errors, iterations and variations.
 In a fully responsive way, with history and annotated design decisions.
 5. **Generating documentation and playground** &mdash; to assure components work in isolation, are tested, and all design system tokens and components are documented.

 All these live, inside the browser.

 No 3rd parties like Figma, Sketch and co.

 What you see is what you've already got.

-Production-ready code with React, Typescript, Nextjs and CSS-in-JS.
+Production-ready code with React, Typescript and CSS-in-JS on top of Nextjs, a headless CMS and GraphQL.

 Quite unique workflow.
 Quite unique results.
 Quite reduced timeframe and hussle.